iceablemedia/blackoot-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.7 =
+May 18th, 2016
+* Updated translation credit for full spanish translation
+* Updated font-awesome to 4.6.3
+* Tested with WordPress 4.5.2

 = 1.1.6 =
 March 14th, 2016